 - Dancing. – Everything has a vibration because everything is energy.
 You can uplift your personal frequency by dancing to specific frequency music.

 - Tai Chi. – Tai Chi is a martial art that makes you aware of yourself and the universe.
 It can help you better understand spirituality and what life means to you.

 - Tantra. – Although believed to be connected to sex, the idea is that you use negative experiences in your life to carry you to new spiritual heights.

 - Yoga. – Yoga is broader than the western world has described it.
 However, the basis is that you use yoga as an exercise of postures to gain a higher perspective of the spiritual realm and self-discipline.

-Metaphysical spirituality is the second most common paths.
-However, it is still a massive path that a lot of people follow.
+Metaphysical spirituality is the second most common path.
+However, it is still a massive path that many people follow.
 The difference is that there are many different offshoots of metaphysical spirituality, and we will take a quick look into them here.

 - Channeling. – Channeling is a form of spirituality that allows people to connect with the spiritual realm.

 - Divination. – Divination still has many types of practices that you can follow.
 However, some of the most common are pendulums and tarot.